bucs110fall2023/final-project-team-fos/README.md

 5. Verify that game does not end.
 Expected Outcome: If player’s spaceship avoids encountering enemy ships the game should go on.

-Test Case 7: Returning back to Menu from Game Over Test Description: Ensure that when game is over if player presses space, player goes back to the menu Test Steps:
+Test Case 7: Returning back to Menu from Game Over/ Test Description: Ensure that when game is over if player presses space, player goes back to the menu/ Test Steps:
 1. Start the game.
 2. Play till the playership collides with the enemy.